nus-cs2113-AY2223S1/ip/README.md

 CommandDelete
 CommandMark
 CommandUnmark

 ##  * improve parser

 make a separate class for parser takes in userInput and returns command to execute

-# Duke project template
+# duke.Duke project template

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 You will use this as a baseline for the individual project, as well as the team project later in the semester.